Skip to content

 Downsampling

 Downsample the dataset to reduce its resolution.
 You can specify either a downsampling level or individual scaling factors for each axis.
+For 5D data, downsampling operates only on spatial dimensions, preserving time and channel dimensions.

 By Level: